CodeLenny/sh2png/README.md

 See [test-format-mocha-output.coffee](test/test-format-mocha-output.coffee) for the test that produced the output above.
 See the [results](test/sample/) of testing sh2png for other examples.

+## Versioning

+As per usual for Node applications, sh2png follows [Semantic Versioning](http://semver.org/).
+See the [CHANGELOG](./CHANGELOG.md) for information about each release.

+For stability, minor versions are used if either
+- internal (private) methods are altered to have a different API
+- bugs are fixed that people [might rely on](https://github.com/expressjs/express/issues/1794)

+What does this mean?
+Lock down your minor number for sh2png in `package.json` if you:
+- Use images outputted sh2png in testing, where us fixing a pixel will break your test
+- Extend the sh2png class, and depend on the internal method signatures
+- Are building a core utility, which might have users in one of the above categories.

+Otherwise, upgrading to the latest minor version or patch should be safe, as the public API should remain the same.

+Either way, consider subscribing to an [ATOM feed](https://github.com/CodeLenny/sh2png/releases.atom) of our releases, so you can be notified about new versions.

 ## Installation

 Install via [NPM](https://www.npmjs.com/).